CenturyLinkCloud/PublicKB/Control Portal/understang-cost estimates in control.md

 ![Billing](../images/estimator/billing.png)

-If a detail break down of the usage is required, "Usage History" can be found under "Settings" -> "Billing".
-In this section, a monthly usage report can be viewed and download for accounting purposes.
+If a detailed breakdown of the usage is required, "Usage History" can be found under "Settings" -> "Billing".
+In this section, a monthly usage report can be viewed and downloaded for accounting purposes.
 The details include:
- - Usage Total of the accounting
+ - Usage Total of the account
  - Group sub-total of each Group
  - Simple Backup Service usage for individual server
  - Microsoft SQL licenses for individual server including server name